 There are plenty of cycle trails scattered across the island.
 A bike is possibly the best way to get around here.
 From the cliffs of Culver Downs to the streets of Cowes, cycling lets you explore places that you wouldn’t see whilst driving.
 Cycle from Ryde to Seaview and enjoy a little diversion around Puckpool Park for a relaxed afternoon doing something active and an easy way to make sure the kids sleep well that evening.

 Lighting up the dark nights

-From 10th to 12th and 17th to 26th February, Robin Hill Country Park is host to the Electric Woods ‘Spirit of the Orient’ exhibition.
+From 10th to 25th February, Robin Hill Country Park is host to the Electric Woods ‘Spirit of the Orient’ exhibition.
 A beautiful light show embedded in the walks around the park.
 This event is popular with visitors and locals alike who return year on year to see the lights.
 A lovely way to lighten up those January blues.
 Do something a little different on the island this February half term.

 Trekking the white cliffs